Primary

 The critical error is letting your hips sag, which shifts the exercise from chest training into a lower back endurance test.
 Your body should form a straight line from head to heels throughout the movement.
 If you cannot maintain this alignment, lower the elevation until your core can keep up with your pushing strength.

-Want Feet Elevated Push-Up in your program?
+See where Feet Elevated Push-Up fits in your weekly plan

 Place your feet on a bench or elevated surface behind you.